app-icon

 6. Pele (1956–1977)

-Whilst many feel that the legendary forward, who claimed three World Cup titles, possesses quality in front of goal, which made him a one-dimensional goalscorer, the Brazilian could create such openings on his own that truly went under the radar.
-Regardless, his list of achievements and the ability to beat players mean that he is also part of our list of the best dribblers in the world.
-Not only was he an exceptional dribbler, but also a goal machine, making him one of the best dribblers in football.
+The man who claimed three World Cup titles with the Brazilian national football team, possesses the quality in attack, which made him a one-dimensional goalscorer; the Brazilian could create such openings on his own that truly went under the radar.
+Regardless, his list of achievements and the ability to beat players simply mean that he is one of the best dribblers in football history.
+Pele was no less than a goal machine, ranking among the highest scorers in world football.

 Pele Career Stats